 Conventional phototherapy – where your baby is laid down under a halogen or fluorescent lamp with their eyes covered

 Fibreoptic phototherapy – where your baby lies on a blanket that incorporates fibreoptic cables; light travels through the fibreoptic cables and shines on to your baby’s back

 Is phototherapy safe?

 #2 Supplementation (extra milk)

-If one of the causes of a baby’s jaundice is not enough milk intake (starvation jaundice), a baby may need to be supplemented with pumped breast milk, donor breast milk, cows’ milk formula or hydrolysed formula in addition to the mother working with an IBCLC lactation consultant to increase her milk supply.
-Jaundice can also make a baby sleepy which can prevent them from feeding well 3 and a mother may need to pump her milk in these circumstances to maintain or increase her supply to provide sufficient milk for her baby.
+If one of the causes of a baby’s jaundice is not enough milk intake (starvation jaundice), a baby may need to be supplemented with pumped breast milk, donor breast milk or cows’ milk formula in addition to the mother working with an IBCLC lactation consultant to increase her milk supply.
+Jaundice can also make a baby sleepy which can prevent them from feeding well3 and a mother may need to pump her milk in these circumstances to maintain or increase her supply to provide sufficient milk for her baby.

 The following protocol from the Academy of Breastfeeding Medicine explains why supplementing with formula may be suggested as an alternative to phototherapy to lower bilirubin levels in certain cases:

 The ABM protocol states that the first and best supplement is mother’s expressed breast milk to avoid undermining breastfeeding.
 Donor milk is the next favoured option if more breast milk is needed.
 The supplements can be fed by cup (baby must be alert and awake), syringe, supplemental nursing system, finger feed, or bottle to ensure the baby is getting plenty of calories.